Found in Red

 Yoda Heart Sculpture, Union Square

 This sculpture makes me laugh every time I see it.
 A heart, a quote, and a little bit of Jedi wisdom, all tucked into a city staircase.
+It is playful, and somehow still manages to feel true.

 Graffiti Heart, Sutro Baths